 A trolley load of Purfleet chalk is turning white cube to black box and mind/location map evolving to host the studio sessions of the ‘Boom and Bust Symphonia’ - live foley sound studio for the visionary landscape captured and created over the year and open to the public.

-Anna Russell’s parodic sketch and Bernard Shaw’s reading of Wagner’s epic ‘Der Ring des Niebelungen’ as a ‘poetic vision of unregulated industrial capitalism’ inspires this alternative ring cycle constructing and filming absurd, beautiful scenarios and temporary interventions in the strangely sublime and elemental landscape of Purfleet, just within London's outer ring - the M25.
-Filming is now completed and editing beginning ready to work to picture on the soundtrack from May to July.
-Production stills available to view on on flickr photographs by Tony O'Brien and Hilary Powell.
+Anna Russell’s parodic sketch and Bernard Shaw’s reading of Wagner’s epic ‘Der Ring des Niebelungen’ as a ‘poetic vision of unregulated industrial capitalism’ inspires this alternative ring cycle constructing and filming absurd, beautiful scenarios and temporary interventions in the strangely sublime and elemental landscape of Purfleet, just within London's outer ring - the M25. .
+Production stills by Tony O'Brien and Hilary Powell.

 Field recordings will fuse with live foley studio experiments to create the soundtrack to a film symphony of the beautiful, absurd and operatic landscape created and captured over this year.